 Are there any scholarship opportunities available?

 Students who have recently graduated from The University of Manchester may wish to look into the Manchester Alumni Scholarship Scheme from the Faculty of Humanities.
-Always ask before you start applying if the specific course you are applying to has any related scholarships available.
-The Alliance MBS admissions team will be able to advise on scholarship opportunities within the School.
+Alliance MBS also offers a number of scholarships for its courses.
+Always ask the admissions team before you start applying if the specific course you are applying to has any related scholarships available.
 Also consider looking on findamasters.com for further opportunities.

 When is the best time to apply for funding?